 What does a Healthcare Associate do?

-A Healthcare Associate plays a crucial role in the medical field.
+A Healthcare Associate is a vital member of the healthcare team.
 They work closely with doctors, nurses, and other healthcare professionals to provide patient care.
 Their duties include taking vital signs, assisting with patient exams, and helping with daily activities.
-They also ensure that the patient's environment is clean and safe.
-Healthcare Associates often communicate with patients and their families, offering support and information.
-Their job is to make sure patients feel comfortable and well-cared for during their stay.
+They also ensure that patients are comfortable and that their needs are met.
+Healthcare Associates often communicate with patients and their families, providing them with information and support.

 How to become a Healthcare Associate?